Declaration of Geneva: Changes from original

 The original oath read "My colleagues will be my brothers," later changed to "sisters and brothers."
 Until 1994 it also read "I will maintain the utmost respect for human life, from the time of its conception (...)".
 Age, disability, gender, and sexual orientation have been added as factors that must not interfere with a doctor's duty to a patient; some rephrasing of existing elements has occurred.
 Secrets are to remain confidential "even after the patient has died."
-The violation of "human rights and civil liberties" replaces "the laws of humanity" as a forbidden use of medical knowledge.
+The violation of "human rights and civil liberties" replaces the violation of "the laws of humanity" as a forbidden use of medical knowledge.
 "The health" in general of a patient is now the doctor's first consideration compared to the "health and life" as stated in the original declaration.
-This was apparently changed to free the medical profession from extending life at all cost.
+This was apparently changed to free the medical profession from extending life at all costs.